Err0x404/no_touch/Privacy Policy/README.md

 ---

-### 3. Third-Party Services & AdMob Advertising
+### 3. Third-Party Services & Advertising
-Our application uses **Google AdMob** to display advertisements.
-AdMob may automatically collect certain device information and identifiers to provide relevant ads.
+Our application uses **InMobi** to display advertisements.
+InMobi may automatically collect certain device information and identifiers to provide relevant ads.
-* **Data Collected by AdMob:** AdMob may use device identifiers (such as Advertising ID), IP addresses, and non-personal diagnostic data to serve ads.
+* **Data Collected by InMobi:** InMobi may use device identifiers (such as Advertising ID), coarse location, and non-personal diagnostic data to serve ads.
-* **Personalized vs. Non-Personalized Ads:** Depending on your region and device settings, AdMob may serve personalized or non-personalized advertisements.
+* **Personalized vs. Non-Personalized Ads:** Depending on your region and device settings, InMobi may serve personalized or non-personalized advertisements.
 You can manage your ad preferences through your Google account or device settings.
-* For more information on how Google uses data when you use our app, please visit: [Google's Privacy & Terms](https://policies.google.com/technologies/partner-sites).
+* For more information on how InMobi uses data when you use our app, please visit: [InMobi Privacy Policy](https://www.inmobi.com/privacy-policy).

 ---